Dodesimo/dsalgsneetcode/NeetCode Solutions.md

 			1. Group the two arrays together by making a 2d array that contains position and speed.
 			2. Sort this array in descending order (items with positions that are closer to target will be in the front, iterator lambda function (b - a).
 			3. Then, iterate through this array.
 If the i is greater than equal to one, and the time calculated present at i is less than the time at i -1, time[i] = time[i-1].
+				1. MAKE SURE TO USE A COLLECTION FOR THIS.
+				2. COLLECTION STORES TIMES
 			4. Else, we add to the number of fleets.
 				1. This is because this means that the cars will not catch up, and thus a unique fleet will be formed.
 			5. Complexity: O(n)